Gusi/docs.everlaps.com/docs/en/race-formats/free-practice.md

 - **Type of scoring**: Identifies how to establish the general results of practice.
 See [qualifying and finals](./qualify-finals/index.html) for more details.

-- **Discard unknown transponders**: If enabled, crossings made by transponders not in the database are ignored.
+- **Discard unknown transponders**: If enabled, passings made by transponders not in the database are ignored.

 !!! note ""
 	Having various free practice heats is useful because it allows re-setting all the drivers records and starting from zero.
 A common case is a driver short cutting and getting absolute record for the heat, which means until another is started this value is maintained.